Compotes Recipes Sauces, Jams and Chutneys

 How to Use Homemade Strawberry Compote

 You’ll have lots of fun finding ways to use this fruit compote.
-You can drizzle it on top of homemade vanilla bean ice cream, or incorporate it into a banana split.
+You can drizzle it on top of homemade cheesecake ice cream or homemade vanilla bean ice cream, or incorporate it into a banana split.
 Use it in a PB & J-inspired parfait, or a mixed berry Eton Mess.
 For breakfast, spread it on toast or strawberry muffins, or stir into Greek yogurt or chocolate strawberry overnight oats.
 Spoon it atop a slice of cheesecake (it’s a nice alternative to traditional cherry compote) or a batch of miniature pavlovas.

 This compote also works nicely in baking recipes, like my strawberry basil galette recipe, or these strawberry hand pies.